mrvautin/openKB/README.md

 ### Features

-- **Search**: openKB is a search based Knowledgebase (FAQ) backed by [Lunr.js](https://github.com/olivernn/lunr.js/) indexing to create the best possible results on searches.
+- **Search**: openKB is a search based Knowledge base (FAQ) backed by [Lunr.js](https://github.com/olivernn/lunr.js/) indexing to create the best possible results on searches.
 - **Backend**: openKB uses the pure Javascript [nedb](https://github.com/louischatriot/nedb) embedded database by default or a MongoDB server.
 - **Design/Themes**: openKB is meant to be simple flat design.
 Themes can be added by creating a theme folder within `public/themes/`.
 See the example theme for more information.
 - **Responsive**: openKB is built using Bootstrap allowing it to be responsive and work on all devices.
 The `admin` can be a little difficult editing Markdown on smaller screens.